gflow/GFlow/README.md

 [![DOI](https://zenodo.org/badge/23503/Pbleonard/GFlow.svg)](https://zenodo.org/badge/latestdoi/23503/Pbleonard/GFlow)
 [![License (GPL version 3)](https://img.shields.io/badge/license-GNU%20GPL%20version%203-red.svg?style=flat-square)](http://opensource.org/licenses/GPL-3.0)

 Software for modeling circuit theory-based connectivity at any scale.
 We developed GFlow to solve large ecological problems in a High Performance Computing environment.
-If solving a small problem or if you are willing to sacrifice some performance, it can be deployed on a desktop computer.
+If solving a small problem or if you are willing to sacrifice some performance, it can be deployed on a desktop computer running modern versions of Linux or Mac OS X.

 ## Installation